Two years after deadly tornadoes, some Mayfield families are still waiting for housing

 MAYFIELD, Ky.
 (AP) — Ashley Prince and her family have been chasing “normal” for years now.

-Two years ago, the tornado that whipped through Mayfield peeled the roof off their rental property “like a band-aid.”
-She and her fiance Dylan watched from inside as the mile-wide storm knocked over the water tower behind their house, sucker-punching her in a rush of rapids.
+Two years ago, the tornado that whipped through Mayfield peeled the roof off their rental property “like a Band-Aid.”
+She and her fiance Dylan watched from inside, huddled beneath mattresses, as the mile-wide storm popped out their plexiglass windows, pulled the laundry room off the hallway and knocked over the water tower behind their house, sucker-punching her in a rush of rapids.
 The ordeal left her with a severely injured leg.

 What came next was a monthslong journey to put their lives back together.
-That meant about a year spent with Ashley’s parents, then a year in temporary housing, where they currently live.
+That meant about a year spent with Ashley’s parents, then a year in temporary housing after the tornado left them with little besides a still-working cellphone, a picture of the kids that had been hanging in the living room and the Bible Ashley was baptized with.

 It’s the kind of story that disaster experts say will only become more common as climate change multiplies and intensifies instances of extreme weather.
 Academics point to a relief system in the United States that is relatively well-equipped to get aid out in the immediate aftermath of disasters, but is not designed for the long-term or the worsening conditions wrought by global warming.
 Stacked on top of that crisis is another intractable problem: the dire lack of affordable housing across the country.